btav/btav.dev/src/content/blog/lets-talk-about-bun.md

 ## What exactly is Bun?

 At its core, Bun is a JavaScript runtime, similar to [Node](https://nodejs.org/en) and [Deno](https://deno.com/).
 Which allows JavaScript to interact with lower-level system resources like the file system and network services.
+Before JavaScript runtimes like these existed, JavaScript was confined to running only in web browsers.
+It was simply a programming language for the web.

 Bun focuses on developer experience and performance.

 The state of tooling in the JavaScript ecosystem is somewhat fragmented.
-A lot of tools are required when your starting a project for bundling, testing, etc. Bun attempts to improve the developer experience by reducing the number of additional tools you need.
+A lot of tools are required when your starting a project for transpiling, bundling, testing, etc. Bun attempts to improve the developer experience by reducing the number of additional tools you need.

-### JavaScript runtime
+### Running JavaScript or TypeScript

 ```bash
 bun index.ts
 ```

-### Bundler
+### Bundling code

 ```bash
 bun build ./index.tsx --outdir ./out
 ```

-### Test runner
+### Running tests

 ```bash
 bun test